Why our work and your involement matters

-The Yerba Mansa Project is intended to create awareness about medicinal herbs with threatened habitats and to take restorative action.
+The Yerba Mansa Project supports ecologically and culturally important native edible and medicinal plants with threatened habitats through restorative action and educational events that build community.
 This endeavor began in late 2014 when the City of Albuquerque Open Space accepted our initial proposal to embark on field work on the public lands of the Rio Grande floodplain.
 See our cummulative results summary listed below or learn more about our:

 Our Cumulative Results Include:

 - a dramatic reduction in the presence of invasive nonnative Ravenna Grass with over 2,000 plants removed by hand*

 - the reestablishment of Yerba Mansa and other native plants in the area through live planting

 - a resurgence of other native plants in the absence of invasive competitors

 - reseeding over 8,000 sq. ft. of native grasses and medicinal forbs to increase biodiversity and reestablish the native seed bank in the soil

 - the ongoing collection of baseline GIS data for long-term ecological monitoring

 - adding nearly 150 species entries to our Plants of the Middle Rio Grande Bosque Field Guide project providing ethnobotanical research opportunities for schools and the creation of a free and fully searchable field guide for Bosque hikers available online and via a mobile phone app

 - ongoing educational outreach about the importance of native medicinal plants with nearly 50 free classes and events for the community

 - recipient of a 2017 grant from the Native Plant Society of New Mexico

 - publishing our project methodology in The Journal for Medicinal Plant Conservation, 2017 issue